Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-tabbar-the-basics.md

   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/tabbar_uvuyjg.mp4" type="video/mp4" />
 </video>

-Looking to find the complete code example, download it from [GitHub](https://github.com/rebelchris/flutter/tree/tabbar).
+You can download the completed code from [GitHub](https://github.com/rebelchris/flutter/tree/tabbar).

 You might have noted the default Flutter TabBar is positioned at the top.
 In a later article, we'll look at how to set it at the bottom.